What’s changing for ACA Marketplace plans in 2026?

 These decisions are being made by the federal government and not by any individual insurer.
 The decisions will impact all ACA insurers.

 No — this new rule applies to everyone, regardless of income.
-If you want coverage for 2026, you need to enroll between November 1 and January 15, unless you qualify for a special enrollment period and can provide proof of your qualifying life event.
+Now that the open enrollment period has ended, you’ll need to qualify for a special enrollment period (SEP) to get coverage for 2026.
+You must provide proof of a qualifying life event to be eligible for an SEP.

 Unfortunately, getting sick doesn’t count as a qualifying life event.
-Without a special enrollment reason, you won’t be able to get covered after January 15.
-That’s why it’s so important to act during open enrollment.
+Without a special enrollment reason, you aren’t able to get covered outside of open enrollment.

 Yes.
-Even if your situation hasn’t changed, you still need to confirm your eligibility during open enrollment to verify if you qualify for a full subsidy.
+Even if your situation hasn’t changed, you still need to confirm your eligibility to verify if you qualify for a full subsidy.

 - If the annual income amount you provide is notably different from the annual income indicated by trusted data sources (like the IRS and wage databases), a Data Matching Issue (DMI) will be created.
 This ensures accurate eligibility determinations.